veeso/orange-trees/CONTRIBUTING.md

 - You have questions or concerns regarding the project or the application itself.
 - You have a bug to report.
-- You have a feature or a suggestion to improve lemon-tree to submit.
+- You have a feature or a suggestion to improve orange-trees to submit.

 ### Questions